Salvaging Federated Learning by Local Adaptation: Introduction

 We investigate three adaptation mechanisms: fine-tuning, multi-task learning, and knowledge distillation.
 We analyze where each is applicable, and show how local adaptation helps participants recover the accuracy destroyed by differential privacy and robust aggregation.
-Most participants benefit from local adaptation.
-Those who had no incentive to join federated learning because their local models are better than the federated model benefit because the adapted federated model becomes better than the local models.
+Participants who had no incentive to join federated learning because their local models are better than the federated model benefit because the adapted federated model becomes better than the local models.
 For example, for 80\% of the participants in the word-prediction task, the adapted robust model outperforms their local models.
-Those whose local models are inaccurate\textemdash and thus already benefit from federated learning\textemdash experience the biggest accuracy improvements due to local adaptation and benefit even further.
+Participants whose local models are inaccurate\textemdash and thus already benefit from federated learning\textemdash experience the biggest accuracy improvements due to local adaptation and benefit even further.
 Finally, we relate the effects of adaptation to the complexity of participants' data.